 Once source of uncertainty is the loads of the Direct Service Industries (DSIs), primarily aluminum smelters.
-For the bulk of the analysis in this plan, DSI load has been modeled as a function of the market price of aluminum and the market price of electricity as described in Appendix A. Implicit in this is the assumption that DSIs will purchase all their power on the market and will not receive any power from the Bonneville Power Administration at a rate linked to Bonneville's average system cost.
+For the bulk of the analysis in this plan, DSI load has been modeled as a function of the market price of aluminum and the market price of electricity as described in Appendix A. Implicit in this is the assumption that DSIs will purchase all their power on the market and will not receive any power from the Bonneville Powr Administration at a rate linked to Bonneville's average system cost.
 This is consistent with the current situation but is at odds with most of the DSI's history in the region.
-With this assumption, there are only 20 percent of the futures in which some DSIs operate.
-Over all the futures, the DSI load averages less than 100 average megawatts.
 There are, however, proposals to provide some amount of power to DSIs at a rate tied to Bonneville's average system cost or an equivalent monetary incentive.
 If such an incentive were to have a large effect on DSI loads, it could require accelerating resource development.